Sponsorship

 Christine Brackenhoff

-Christine Brackenhoff is a public health nurse specializing in reproductive care.
-She is also the music director at WFHB Community Radio, where she primarily focuses on music curation, promotion, and live performances.
-In a past role as a music publicist, she wrote press releases and conducted outreach regarding new music and live events.
+Christine Brackenhoff is a nurse and freelance writer.
+In the past, she worked as the music director at WFHB Community Radio, where she primarily focused on music curation, promotion, and live performances.
+She also worked as a publicist, with experience in writing press releases and conducting media outreach.
 In addition to healthcare and music, Christine is also keenly interested in our local comedy scene. | Photo by Anna Powell Denton

 Tagged